sims718718/UnifiedThreatHunting/README.md

   - Hypothesis changes
   - Techniques used

-By using tools like Jira, our documentation becomes a lightweight playbook.
-Our team naturally began developing structured hunts that were easy to reference and made reporting more efficient.
+By using tools like Jira, documentation becomes a lightweight playbook.
+Our team naturally began developing structured playbooks reminiscent of @Cyb3rWard0g that were easy to reference and made reporting more efficient.

 ---